skm118lok/hello-world/README.md

 # hello-world
-Hello I am Stephen
+Hello I am Stephen.
-This is for learning
+This is for learning.